D4rk-M3t4/terraform-aws-asg-infrastructure/README.md

 ```
 # Stand up the infrastructure

-Follow the steps #1, #8 and #9 if you want to create a S3 bucket on AWS for store the terraform state file remotely.
+Follow steps #1, #8, and #9 if you want to create an S3 bucket on AWS to store the terraform state file remotely.

 ## 1. Create a bucket